microspectrometer/dev-kit-2020/README.md

 - Scan for devices
 - locate the `UMFT221XA`
 - Select `Hardware Specific -> Ft1248 Settings`
+- 8-bit wide config used on the LIS-770i interface:
+    - Clock Polarity High: unchecked
+    - Bit Order LSB: *checked*
+    - Flow Ctrl not selected: *checked*
+- Note this is different from the previous Chromation embedded system using FTDI USB bridge ICs:
     - Earhart 1-bit wide config:
         - Clock Polarity High: *checked*
         - Bit Order LSB: unchecked
         - Flow Ctrl not selected: *checked*

-- 8-bit wide config used on the LIS-770i interface:
+#### Flow Ctrl
+- if `Flow Ctrl not selected` is unchecked, then the Ft1248 slave does not use MISO and MIOSIO[0] to send Rx and Tx buffer status signals
+- read this as `Use flow control when the slave is inactive`

+#### Bit Order
+- I discovered this by trial and error
+- the bit order is LSB
+- send the byte `0x01`
+    - if `Bit Order LSB` is checked
+    - then the USB host reads this as `0x01`
+    - if `Bit Order LSB` is unchecked
+    - then the USB host read this as `0x80`
+    - this is exactly what you expect when flipping the bit order

+#### Clock Polarity
+- when unchecked, clock polarity works as described all throughout the FTDI application note and all throughout this README
+- unchecked means the CPOL is 0 which means SCK idles low
+- since the clock phase CPHA is always 1, this means SCK goes high to signal pushing data onto the bus and SCK goes low to signal pulling data from the bus

-    - Clock Polarity High: unchecked
+- I was pretty sure Clock Polarity High should be unchecked
-    - Bit Order LSB: unchecked
-    - Flow Ctrl not selected: *checked*
+    - I confirmed this by trying it both ways
+    - behavior is very strange when clock polarity is checked

 - See FTDI Application Note `AN_167`
 > When `CPOL` is 1, the idle state of the clock is high.
 > When `CPOL` is 0, the idle state of the clock is low.